antaresproject/docs/docs/installation/installation_manual.md

 # Installation Guide

 Before the installation, it is worth to make sure that all environment's components have been installed in versions compatible with the [expected](requirements.md) ones.
+In case you don't have the required libraries installed, you can find pre-installation commands [here](preconfiguration.md).

 1. Firstly, it is relevant to clone repository: